-I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.
+I agree that the school will monitor the websites I visit and my documents, including emails, to ensure I am safe and following this agreement.

 Signed (student): Date:

 Parent/carer's agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
-I agree to the conditions set out above for students using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure rechild understands these.
+I agree to the conditions set out above for students using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these, including the 'On site, Out of sight Policy'.

-Signed (parent/carer): Date: